 Pesto Genovese as we know it today has its origins in the Italian Ligurian region, in Northern Italy and it is protected by a Designation of Origin: Pesto Genovese DOP.
-It has to include seven ingredients, some of which also have designations of origin, so if we wanted to be so strict, most people that don’t live in Genoa or Liguria wouldn’t be able to make it.
+It has to include seven ingredients, some of which also have designations of origin, so if we wanted to be so strict, most people who don’t live in Genoa or Liguria wouldn’t be able to make it.

-For this reason, the pesto recipe we give you below is a pesto sauce alla Genovese, prepared in the traditional manner, with the same seven fresh, quality ingredients but without them having necessarily a Designation of Origin.
+For this reason, the pesto recipe we give you below is a pesto sauce alla Genovese, prepared in the traditional manner, with the same seven fresh, quality ingredients but without having necessarily a Designation of Origin.
 This is the basil pesto recipe we regularly prepare and I promise you, it’s delicious!

 The secret of pesto alla Genovese